Tw1ddle/geometrize-haxe-web/README.md

 Shape Types: Triangles
 ```

-Hit "Run" and the geometrized image will gradually form.
-Here are the results after a few hundred shapes are added:
+Hit "Run" and the geometrized image will gradually take form.
+Here are the results for a dozen, a hundred and one thousand triangles:

 [![Geometrized Seagull](https://github.com/Tw1ddle/geometrize-haxe-web/blob/master/screenshots/seagull.jpg?raw=true "A seagull geometrized into triangles")](http://www.samcodes.co.uk/project/geometrize-haxe-web/)

-Hit one of the save buttons to save copies of your geometrized image.
+Hit one of the save buttons to save copies of the geometrized image.

-Note that the first steps can be slow, because large shapes are often drawn early.
-Large images also slow things down - small target images are recommended, you do not need the detail anyway.
+Note that the first steps can be slow, because larger shapes are drawn earlier in the process.
+Large images will also slow things down - small target images are recommended, you do not need the detail anyway.

 ## Resources